longkerdandy/mithqtt/README.md

 [MQTT](http://mqtt.org) is a machine-to-machine (M2M)/"Internet of Things" connectivity protocol.
 It was designed as an extremely lightweight publish/subscribe messaging transport.
 It is useful for connections with remote locations where a small code footprint is required and/or network bandwidth is at a premium.

 ### What is Mithqtt
 Mithqtt is an open source, distributed MQTT message broker for real world.
-It embraces the [Microservices Architecture](http://microservices.io), and designed to fit into complex server-side application.
+It embraces the [Microservices Architecture](http://microservices.io), and is designed to fit into complex server-side application.

 As a MQTT message broker, Mithqtt scales both horizontally and vertically on commodity hardware to support a large number of concurrent MQTT clients while maintaing low latency and fault tolerence.

-As a Microservice, Mithqtt is small self contained with little external dependencies, expose interface through Cluster and HTTP to other microservices.
+As a Microservice, Mithqtt is small self contained with little external dependencies, and expose interface through Cluster and HTTP to other microservices.

 ### Features
 - Fully compatible with MQTT v3.1.1 specification.